TeachingUndergradsCHC/modules/Architecture/arm_introduction/ARM/lab3/lab3.md

 also want to consult the completed linear version of the code in add_arrays_linear.s.)
 The loop has been set up for you, and the addresses of the three arrays are in registers R0, R1, and R2.
 R3 contains the size of the three arrays.
-For this attempt you try loading array values into the Neon 64-bit registers (d0, d1, etc.)  Then you will need to use an addition instruction that treats the 64-bit registers as (eight) separate 8-bit values, adding the 8-bit values together independently.
-You will need to use Neon load and and store instructions.
+For this attempt, load array values into the Neon 64-bit registers (d0, d1, etc.)  Then use an addition instruction that treats the 64-bit registers as (eight) separate 8-bit values, adding the 8-bit values together independently.
+You will need to use Neon load, add, and store instructions.
 Consult the lecture slides for details on the instructions.

 #### 3. Build the code.